-Although not as advanced as the last year’s Garmin Forerunner 620 GPS running coach, the new Suunto Ambit2 R makes quite a strong impression featuring a well-balanced list of functions designed for beginners and intermediate-level runners that don’t really need all the extra functions usually requested by professional athletes.
+Although not as advanced as the last year’s Garmin Forerunner 620 GPS running coach, the 2014 Suunto Ambit2 R makes a strong impression featuring a well-balanced list of functions designed for beginners and intermediate-level runners that don’t need all the extra functions usually requested by professional athletes.

 Build quality: 5/5

 Value for money: 5/5

 Price: $249 (plus $50 for a Heart Rate Monitor (HRM) band)

 Functions: Hours, minutes, seconds, FusedSpeed, running cadence, track-back and full navigation (downloadable routes), GPS

 Available apps: Interval coach, Ghost runner, Running efficiency, High intensity intervals, Marathon time

 Case height: 15.50 mm